Nikos Kourkoulos: Life and career

 Nikos Kourkoulos grew up in the Athens district of Zografou.
+His father was a barber from Makrades, Corfu.
 As young sports and football were his loves.
 He belonged to Panathinaikos F.C. roster during his school years.
 Acting came before him rather accidentally.
 As he himself had claimed, he decided to become an actor after reading books on theatre.

 He studied acting at the National Theatre of Greece's School of Drama, and made his stage debut in a 1958 Athens production of Alexandre Dumas, fils' La dame aux camélias, opposite Ellie Lambeti and Dimitris Horn.